 “Blessed and enviably happy [with a happiness produced by the experience of God's favor and especially conditioned by the revelation of His matchless grace] are those who mourn, for they shall be comforted!”

-Our happiness is directly dependent on what we do and how we respond to what happens to us.
+Your happiness. . .depends on what you do and how you respond to what happens to you.

 For people to be truly happy. . .there must be an inner realization of the mental and spiritual commitments they’ve made to be more than what they are. . .do more than what they’ve already done. . .and bless more than they thought imaginable.

 What does it take to make you happy?